d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 $$\frac{d}{dx}\int_{-\infty}^x f(y) \; dy = f(x).$$
 :eqlabel:`eq_ftc`

-It takes the notion of funding areas (*a priori* rather hard), and reduces it to a statement derivatives (something much more completely understood).
+It takes the concept of finding areas (*a priori* rather hard), and reduces it to a statement derivatives (something much more completely understood).
 One last comment that we must make is that this does not tell we exactly what $F(x)$.
 Indeed $F(x) + C$ for any $C$ has the same derivative.
 This is a fact-of-life in the theory of integration.
 Thankfully, notice that when working with definite integrals, the constants drop out, and thus are irrelevant to the outcome.

 $$
 \int_a^b f(x) \; dx = (F(b) + C) - (F(a) + C) = F(b) - F(a).